Are walnuts good for you?

-Omega-3, found in walnuts, is important in the development and function of the central nervous system.
-There has been positive research and clinical evidence to indicate that omega-3 fatty acids could well play a role in certain mood disorders.
+Omega-3 fatty acids are important for the development and function of the central nervous system.
+Promising research and clinical evidence indicate omega-3 fatty acids could well play a role in certain mood disorders.

-The Journal of Nutrition reports that consumption of walnuts may reduce the risk of cardiovascular disease and that walnut oil provides more favourable benefits to endothelial function, which is the lining of the inside of our blood and lymphatic vessels.
-There has also been research into whole walnuts and how they can improve cholesterol levels and markers for inflammation, which is also connected to a reduced risk of heart disease.
+The Journal of Nutrition reports that consumption of walnuts may reduce the risk of cardiovascular disease, and that walnut oil provides more favourable benefits to endothelial function, which is the lining of the inside of our blood and lymphatic vessels.

-A study by the British Journal of Nutrition found that those who consumed nuts more than four times a week reduced their risk of coronary heart disease by as much as 37%.
+A study by the British Journal of Nutrition found that those who consumed nuts more than four times a week reduced their risk of coronary heart disease by as much as 37 per cent.

 Read more about what to eat for a healthy heart.

-There has been some evidence to demonstrate that consuming walnuts in the place of other foods does not cause weight gain even though they are energy rich, offering a great snack alternative for those looking to manage their weight.
+There has been some evidence to demonstrate that consuming walnuts in the place of other foods does not cause weight gain.
+This is because, although walnuts are calorie-dense, we aren't able to absorb all of the energy from them, making walnuts a great snack alternative for those looking to manage their weight.